Toloka/docs/en/guide/concepts/how-to-use-exams.md

 - Only use tasks with an unambiguous answer to avoid different interpretations.

-- Make sure that different response options have about the same frequency in your test.
+- Make sure that different [task response](../../glossary.md#task-response) options have about the same frequency in your test.

 - After the exam, assign the Toloker a skill equal to their percentage of correct responses.